-Known risks and discomforts:
+Known risks and discomforts associated with the study treatment:

---Transcranial direct current stimulation may cause minor tingling, itchiness, or redness of the scalp. --Known complications of acute stroke in patients receiving standard care include brain swelling, neurologic deterioration, stroke progression, brain hemorrhage, pneumonia, seizures, and death.
+--Transcranial direct current stimulation may cause minor tingling, itchiness, or redness of the scalp. --Known complications of acute stroke in patients receiving standard care including endovascular thrombectomy include brain swelling, neurologic deterioration, stroke progression, brain hemorrhage, pneumonia, seizures, and death.
 Among the first 30 patients receiving transcranial direct current stimulation in US and French trials, 1 patient had a fatal hemorrhage.
-About 25% of patients with acute stroke receiving standard care have neurologic worsening in the first 24-48 hours after admission.
+About 15% of patients with acute stroke receiving endovascular thrombectomy have neurologic worsening in the first 24-48 hours after admission.